technicaltidbits/hylia/src/posts/art-of-questioning.md

 ---
-title: 'The Art of Effective Querying'
+title: 'The Art of Asking Questions'
 date: '2020-04-30'
 tags:
     - querying
     - communication
     - SMEs
 ---
 There's one thing that I never learned while I was studying for my technical writing certification.
 It's something that was rarely mentioned in any of the books that I read during my office hours back when I was teaching.
-It's about making *effective queries* as a techncial writer.
+It's about *asking good questions*.

 I'm no seasoned technical writer (yet), but I can tell you that it's probably the most important skill a technical writer needs to learn.